-For work-to-family conflict, participants answered questions related to how their job affected family life in areas of free time, ability to complete chores, and how much they got done around the house.
+For work-to-family conflict, participants answered questions related to how their job affected family life in areas of free time, the ability to complete chores, and how much they got done around the house.
 They also rated how much their job kept them from spending time with their spouse and whether or not they felt that the relationship suffered because of work.

 The researchers found that: